• Education of the public,

 • Promoting a wider appreciation of the heritage and history of the area.

 Our founding documents include a wide range of means by which these objectives may be pursued.

 There is an annual lecture series, usually on the last Wednesday of the month during September, October, November, January, February and March.
-This is held in the clubhouse of the Helensburgh Lawn Tennis Club and visitors are most welcome.
+This is held in Argyll and Bute Council's Helensburgh and Lomond Civic Centre on East Clyde Street and non-members are most welcome.

 Items rescued include stained glass windows from the former St Bride’s Church.
 Members give talks and lectures to other organisations in the town and offer guided walks for groups.

 Two major publications have been produced.
 The first, “Around Helensburgh”, is a set of photographs illustrating the life of the area and the second, “Two Hundred Years of Helensburgh” tells the story of the first two hundred years of the Burgh.

 The Trust mounts displays of heritage material in both the Civic Centre and Helensburgh Library in West King Street.